vycke/vitamins/README.md

 When initialized, the `tracker` function gives back an object with the following properties:

 - `action(message: string, tag: string, metadata?: any)`: stores a new action node in memory;
-- `error(error: Error, tag: string)`: creates and stores an error node in memory.
+- `error(error: Error, metadata: object)`: creates and stores an error node in memory.
 Optionally, you can add an array of tags.
 Some example tags are: 'request', '404', '503' etc.;
 - `get()`: gives back an array of all stored actions of the current session with the current logs from memory.
+- `clear()`: removes all actions from memory.

 By default, the `tracker` function captures and logs all `error` and `unhandledrejection` events on `window` level.